asimwethecoder/asimwethecoder/README.md

 - Back-end proficiency: Node.js, Express.js, MongoDB, API development
 - Toolset: GitHub, Docker, VS Code, AWS
 - Agile methodologies and quality engineering principles
-- Cloud certifications: AWS Certified Cloud Practitioner
+- Cloud certifications: AWS Certified Cloud Practitioner, AWS Certified AI Practitioner
 ### What Drives Me:
-I'm passionate about staying ahead of the curve, constantly expanding my skill set to meet the evolving demands of the tech landscape.
-Currently, I am exploring additional AWS Certifications and DevOps to further enhance my capabilities.
+I'm passionate about staying ahead of the curve, and constantly expanding my skill set to meet the evolving demands of the tech landscape.
+I am exploring additional AWS Certifications and DevOps to further enhance my capabilities.

 ### Collaboration & Opportunities:
 I thrive in dynamic environments, working closely with developers, UX designers, and business partners to deliver top-tier solutions.
 If you're seeking a dedicated developer to elevate your projects and team, let's connect.
 I'm open to exciting full-time job opportunities, collaborations, and innovative ventures.